Gamma scintigraphy is a powerful and versatile technology, which can be used to investigate the in-vivo performance of your drug or product.

 Scintigraphic imaging of drug delivery systems

-BDD's Medicines and Healthcare products Regulatory Agency (MHRA) licensed clinical division provides scintigraphy images, which allow the customer to visualise how their tested-formulation is performing in regards to drug delivery.
+BDD’s Medicines and Healthcare Products Regulatory Agency (MHRA) licensed clinical division provides scintigraphy images, which allow the customer to visualise how their tested-formulation is performing in regards to drug delivery.

-The company offers a full clinical package, including protocol development, study documentation, and regulatory authority submission.
+The company offers a full clinical package, including protocol development, study documentation, and regulatory authority submissions.
 It also provides a production of International Conference on Harmonisation (ICH) good clinical practice (GCP) compliant clinical study report detailing analysis results.
 BDD works closely with its customers to design the best strategy for delivery visualisation in order to meet delivery goals.

 Clinical trials using scintigraphic imaging

-Vital early stage clinical data helps to streamline the drug development process, saving time and reducing costs.
+Vital, early stage clinical data helps to streamline the drug development process, saving time and reducing costs.
 BDD offers a unique service, which extends beyond simply providing data.
 The company designs, recruits, regulates, manages, and analyses specifically designed clinical trials for customers to help them fully understand the effectiveness of their drug delivery method.

 BDD also carries out blood sample collection, processing, and storage of the products it tests ready for shipping, as well as accommodating overnight patient stays to ensure compliance with study lifestyle or dietary restrictions.

 BDD’s clinical division is ISO9001 approved and the company has extensive experience in designing suitable labelling techniques for new formulations and delivery systems.

 Accessing in-vivo performance of drugs: the scintigraphy method